The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Conclusion on the biggest mistakes when moving to Spain

-As I mentioned above, it’s really important to do your research before moving to Spain.
-You don’t have to know everything, and of course, there are things that will surprise you during your life in Spain.
+As I mentioned above, it’s really important to research before moving to Spain.
+You don’t have to know everything, and of course, there will be things that surprise you during your life in Spain.
 However, knowing these seven simple mistakes can make a difference.

-Also, if you’re an expat in Spain, I’d be really interested to hear your thoughts about these mistakes.
+Also, if you’re an expat in Spain, I’d be really interested in hearing your thoughts on these mistakes.
 Have you made any of these mistakes before?

 Cristina xx

 P.S.
 Do you know any friend who’s moving to Spain soon?
-Share the blog with them πŸ™‚
+Share these tips for moving to Spain with them!

-Pin these 7 biggest mistakes when moving to Spain for later
+Save these 7 biggest mistakes when moving to Spain on Pinterest for later

 ⭐ Mini Guide to Living Abroad